Everything you need to know to plan a visit to Mtatsminda, including directions for the Tbilisi TV Tower hike.

 Planning your visit to Mtatsminda & the Tbilisi TV Tower

-- Mtatsminda Park is open daily from 11.30am (11am on weekends).
+- Mtatsminda Park is officially open every day from midday until 11pm (on weekends, it opens an hour earlier at 11am).
 You can still visit outside these hours (including for sunrise) as the viewpoints and trails are accessible when the park is shut.

 - Mtatsminda is a popular spot among local families and gets very busy at night, especially on weekends.
 I recommend visiting in the early evening when the atmosphere is buzzing then catching sunset from the top.

-- Come hungry – one of the highlights of visiting Mtatsminda is eating at Restaurant Funicular (more details below).
+- Come hungry – one of the highlights of visiting Mtatsminda is grabbing a snack at Cafe Funicular (more details below).

 - The funicular isn’t the only way to get to Mtatsminda – you can save some coin by taking a city bus to the top or better still, by walking up via one of two trails.
 More details on how to get to Mtatsminda later.